-The Corporation recognizes a regulatory deferral account debit balance when the Corporation has the right, as a result of the actual or expected actions of the rate regulator, to increase rates in future periods in order to recover its allowable costs plus return on rate base, as described in note 1(b).
-The amount recognized represents management's best judgment and estimate of the expected approval by the YUB.
-The ending balance at December 31, 2018 comprises the Corporation's remaining revenue shortfall to be collected in future years.
-This change is consistent with the 2017-2018 GRA.
-Refer to Note 1(b) and Note 4.
+The Corporation recognizes a regulatory deferral account debit balance when the Corporation has the right, as a result of the actual or expected actions of the rate regulator, to increase rates in future periods in order to recover its allowable costs plus return on rate base, as described in Note 1(b).
+The amount recognized represents the amount approved by the YUB in November 2019, less amounts received from customers during the year.
+The ending balance at December 31 comprises the Corporation's remaining revenue shortfall and the amount transferred from the regulatory deferral account debit balance class Fuel Price Adjustment in 2019 (see Note 11(a)(viii)) to be collected from customers in future years.